WordPress/test-handbook/README.md

 ### Fixing a mistake

-If you want to propose a fix, you can simply [add a new Issue](https://github.com/WordPress/test-handbook/issues) and if you can fix it, [send a Pull Request](https://github.com/WordPress/test-handbook/pulls) referencing that issue.
+If you want to propose a fix, you can simply [open a new Issue](https://github.com/WordPress/test-handbook/issues) and if you can fix it, [send a Pull Request](https://github.com/WordPress/test-handbook/pulls) referencing that issue.

 For example, if you create the issue `#1500` explaining the trouble, then you can send a PR with the text `Fixes #1500` to reference it.